Yandex SEO, or Optimization Beyond Google

 Whatever the search engine is, content still rules.
 Priority is always given to sites that provide a complete and relevant answer to a query.
 What's more, when it comes to content quality, Yandex seems to be even stricter than Google!
 Especially when it comes to duplicate, over-optimized, and spammy content.

-Yandex regulates content quality with at least two algos.
+An important point about SEO for Yandex, is that content quality is assessed by at least two algorithms.
 One of them is AGS filter that was introduced to spot duplicate and low quality content.
 So, it can be compared to Google's Panda algorithm.
 Yandex has never revealed what AGS abbreviation means, but many believe that it means "Anti-Shitty-Sites" (if translated from Russian).
 Well, this is "calling a spade a spade" in action 😄.

 With its earlier versions, this algo punished sites with thin content by pulling pages out of index.
 Then, in 2014, it started to nullify TIC (Thematic Index of Citation) of the site.
 TIC is similar to Google's PageRank.